 - 1. Start early and have a plan!
 Make sure you know what you will be revising and when.
 Chemistry is a big topic and you'll probably want to revise your other subjects too. - 2.
 Ensure notes have been collated and summarised.
 You need to do this in a way that makes you process the information.
 Just reading or writing the notes out again will not work!
 Ideas you could try are: - Make flash cards (you will need to keep using these too!) - Mind maps - Look/cover/check of key definitions and equations - Create 'summary sheets' for chapters/topics of no more than 2 sides of A4 - 3.
 Attempt summary and end of chapter questions for topics as you revise them.
 Answers to summary questions are in the textbook and end of chapter questions on the student drive. - 4.
-Try past paper questions, lots of past paper questions are available from the OCR website.
-For paper 1 you will need H432/01 and for paper 2 you will mostly need H/032 (with some benzene!) - 5.
 Ask your teacher.
 If you are unsure, stuck or need help ask in plenty of time.
 The fifteen minutes before the exam is probably too late to get something clarified.